Sociology and Social Research MAStudy level: Postgraduate

 How you'll learn

 The course aspires to create a flexible and personalised learning journey which will take advantage of opportunities for hybrid delivery.
-Teaching and learning methods will include campus based and online lectures, seminars, workshops and one to one supervision on student projects.
+Teaching and learning methods may include campus-based and online lectures, seminars, workshops and one-to-one supervision on student projects.

-There will also be opportunities for experiential learning and for group and collaborative work as well as self-directed study and supervised research.
-Digital technologies will be used to innovate course delivery such as using immersive learning technologies and virtual teaching spaces.
+There will also be opportunities for experiential learning2 and for group and collaborative work as well as self-directed study and supervised research.
+Digital technologies will be used to innovate course delivery such as using immersive learning technologies and virtual teaching spaces4.

 This course can be offered on a part-time basis.
 Whilst we would like to give you all the information about our part-time offering here, it is tailored for each course each year depending on the number of part-time applicants.
 Therefore, the part-time teaching arrangements vary.
 Request further information about part-time study.